 We account for all stock-based compensation in accordance with the fair value recognition provisions of SFAS No. 123-R, "Share-Based Payment".
 Under these provisions, stock-based compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the vesting period.
+The fair values of all stock options granted are estimated using a binomial model, and the fair values of all ESPP shares are estimated using the Black-Scholes-Merton option pricing model.
+Both the binomial and the Black-Scholes-Merton models require the input of highly subjective assumptions.
 Under SFAS No. 123-R, we are required to use judgment in estimating the amount of stock-based awards that are expected to be forfeited.
 If actual forfeitures differ significantly from the original estimate, stock-based compensation expense and our results of operations could be materially impacted.